Mark 9

 (a) Worm.
 This strange quote about worms, which is only recorded in Mark’s Gospel, comes from Isaiah’s prophecy on the final judgment of the Lord (see Is.
 66:24).
 After Judgment Day, those who rebel against the Lord will be dead (“they will go out and look on the dead bodies of those who rebelled against me”), but the worms or maggots which feed upon them will not die.

 (b) Fire is not quenched.
 The insatiable maggots and the unquenchable fire are graphic images of a judgment that is utterly final and complete.
-See also the entry for Rev. 20:14.
+Unquenchable fire is one of the many phrases and images Jesus uses to describe the ultimate destruction of those things which are opposed to God.
+See entry for Matt.
+5:22.

 Mark 9:45